Darren Campion

-Darren Campion (born 17 October 1987) is an English footballer who predominantly plays at left-back for Whitchurch Alport.
+Darren Campion (born 17 October 1987) is an English retired footballer who predominantly played at left-back.

 Footballing career

 Campion started his career as a youth team player at Birmingham City, before being released in 2007 following City's return to the Premier League.

 Campion had trials with Shrewsbury Town and Hereford United, but failed to earn a contract with the League Two clubs.
 Campion then had a trial with League One outfit Carlisle United, where unlike with his two previous trails, impressed Cumbrians manager Greg Abbott, to sign the defender on a short-term contract until December 2007, where he acted as cover for Zigor Aranalde at left-back.
 Campion impressed in training and reserve games enough to earn a contract until the end of 2007-08 season and he made his Carlisle United début on 26 April 2008 at Millwall as a 59th minute substitute replacing Scott Dobie, Carlisle lost the game 3–0.
 He was released from his contract by Greg Abbott in January 2009.